Visualizing the US-Israeli war with Iran and retaliation in maps and charts

 A look at some of the damage across the region

-Hegseth said the Trump administration is investigating a strike that, according to Iranian state media, killed more than 100 people at a girls’ elementary school in southern Iran.
+Hegseth said the Trump administration is investigating a strike that, according to Iranian state media, killed at least 168 children and 14 teachers at a girls’ elementary school in southern Iran.

 Iran’s top official said Tehran “will not negotiate” with the United States, as Joint Chiefs of Staff Chairman Gen. Dan Caine said Wednesday that the US will start striking “progressively deeper” into Iran.